xina0311/amazon-bedrock-agent-workshop-for-gcr/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/README.md

 # A Tutorial on Deploying the Data Analyst Assistant for Video Game Sales Using Amazon Bedrock Agents

-This solution provides a Generative AI Application reference that is able to access structured data stored in a PostgreSQL database based on a question-answering assistant that generates SQL queries to obtain the necessary data to provide an answer in natural language.
+This solution provides a Generative AI application reference that enables users to access structured data stored in a PostgreSQL database through a question-answering assistant.

+The assistant generates appropriate SQL queries to retrieve the requested data, provides answers in natural language, and creates data visualizations to enhance the user experience.

 **Also, you can change the data source to connect to your preferred database engine by adapting the Agent's instructions and the Lambda function logic.**